goszpeti/conan_explorer/README.md

 3. To open files with its associated program xdg-open is used:

     sudo apt install xdg-utils

-Ubuntu 16.04 is not supported due to its native Python version (3.5).

 ### With pip from PyPi